Manual From Previous Version

 # pending-setups -a

-Once the upgrade has completed successfully, run command:
+Once the upgrade has completed successfully, make sure you restart all services by running command:

 # reboot